Artist Fatema Josh - A personal story

 My process usually involves experimenting with colors through various layers and undefined brushstrokes, leaving it for the viewer to create an imagination of his own.
 Having a vague vision in my mind beforehand helps me execute my paintings through a thoughtful process.
 I feel my work should convey happiness and positive vibes as compared to disturbing images from events around us regularly.
 I live in a fantasy world surrounded by dreamy visuals in my mind, hoping to express those ideas on my canvas.
 They’re mostly spontaneous ideas that mean something to me, touch my heart in many ways and I wish to share it with my viewers, so they could find their happy spot amidst my dreams and vision.
 I think we all need a space to calm our struggles and moods and to be able to connect ourselves into telling our stories beyond words, in a more wholesome and universal language.
 I seek that calm space in my work, inspired to deliver the same to the ones visualizing it.

-My original works have been exhibited in the City Hall of Houston and the Houston Public Library in recent years.
+My original pieces have been exhibited in the City Hall of Houston, Pearl Fincher Museum of Fine Arts and the Houston Public Library in recent years.
 I am affiliated with the Islamic Arts Society of Houston and have been participating with various charitable organization such as the YMCA International, Art on the Avenue CDC and IRUSA as an artist.

 I have frequently participated in group gallery shows in the Houston and Galveston area and have been curated into Juried competitions.
 Much recently, I was invited to spot in a commercial campaign empowering woman on National television by the Texas Woman's Hospital in 2018, in Houston.